Ballooonatic/memory_game/README.md

 Right now, I'm trying to get the first title screen going.
 I looked up on [www.w3schools.com](w3schools) how to do a modal (I'm hoping that link works; I don't feel like looking up markdown links).
 So I'm working this modal example into my own wicked ends, and instead of their demo clicking a button to show it, I want it to show on page load.
 Seems `window.onload` doesn't wanna work for me for some reason.

 The console was showing me that the modal I was trying to display within that onload function was `null`, so it turned out to be an easy variable scoping issue.
 Not sure why their code works with the modal being defined outside the function and not mine, but hey.
 Programming!
 Now I just gotta make this thing look not disgusting.

+### Session 2 ~ Perfecting the Card Display Functionality

+So I've finally gotten the cards looking nice and showing properly when clicked... almost.
+If you're slow enough, after 2 are clicked they will (for now) cover back up regardless of a match.
+But you can click them fast enough to beat the code and start screwing things up, so I want to fix that.
+At the moment, I'm trying to temporarily remove and re-add the event listener on all cover cards upon revealing 2 cards.
+Lol.
+Things are getting hairy.
+It is currently doing some crazy things.
+I'm actually not sure how to fix this one yet.
+I'm pretty tired, and have been at this for a while.
+I can feel my mind slowing.
+Time to call it a night.